Birds and Windows

 What To Do If A Bird Strikes Your Window

 Not all strikes are fatal (though upwards of 54-76 percent are).
 Sometimes a bird may be temporarily stunned.
-Portland Audubon's Wildlife Care Center recommends placing the bird in a small box.
+The Audubon Society of Portland's Wildlife Care Center recommends placing the bird in a small box.
 Line the box with a towel and place half the box on a heating pad set on low.
 Give the bird a small bowl of water, but no food.
 Do not attempt to force the bird to drink.
 Place the box in a warm, quiet place.
 Check the bird in one hour.
 If the bird is alert, active and able to fly, release it immediately.
 If the bird is still having trouble, bring it to the Wildlife Care Center or another wildlife rehabilitation facility.
 The Wildlife Care Center can be reached at 503-292-0304.